lyrichouston3/IT-helpdesk-homelab/Ticket-03-print-unsuccessful/Ticket-Three.md

    *Screenshot showing the user’s chosen document being sent to the printer and successfully processing through the print queue.*

    ![Print Job Complete](print_success2.png)
-   *Screenshot showing the print job completed successfully, confirming the printer is functioning with the correct driver.*

    ![Ticket Closed](ticket_closed.png)
    *Screenshot showing the ServiceNow ticket closed after the issue was resolved.*